TomBurdge/Out-of-the-Box-Sales-Analysis/README.md

-# Revenue Visualisation
-An enormous amount of business data involves sales.

-There is plenty else, for example: logistics, HR, compliance.

-But an extremely common analytics request involves summarising and analysing sales aka revenue data.

-This project is an out of the box framework for prototyping revenue visualisation and analysis.

-# WIP
-This project is a WIP.

-The app-public file is fairly poorly written right now and needs some refactoring.
-It also needs a few data quality tests added for the input.

-## Why out of the box?

-People who are good at something are usually good enough that they have a set of stock responses for certain requests.

-Like a chess opening, or a standard data model, one of the easiest ways to be better at something is to have a stock template that you build upon.

-## The libraries - Functime

-Functime is a python library which performs super fast forecasting on time series datasets.

-Effectively all sales/revenue data is time-series data; for example, sales/month or year.

-Functime contains a sub-library which calls OpenAI with a time-series dataset and asks for analysis.

-With this repo, you can use functime to call OpenAI and ask for analysis.

-# How to use

-This repo involves code for a streamlit app which expects a sales parquet file.

-To qualify as a generic sales file, the file should have three columns:
-1. Entity - a column which contains categories of time series.
-For example, different brands of product.
-2. Date - a datetime column which contains the dates for the values.
-3. Value - the value (e.g. product sales in GBP).

-There should be no duplicate rows, or duplicate dates for an entity (there are checks for this).
-You could change this, but it would result in some surprising behaviour.

-It is possible to extend the app to a more complicated schema, but to be initially generic the schema is very straightforward.

-This is currently a public at {site}.
-If the site is down unexpectedly, please raise an issue on GitHub.

-If you want to run this locally, clone the repo and run `make setup`.
-You need to put your OpenAI API key in a local `.env` file.
-You can then develop as you would usually with streamlit.

-# Limitations
-- Using LLMs, especially with an API, always carries a risk. **Always be careful of prompt injection and do not expose any of your secrets.**
-- The source code here is public, but do you trust the code here to handle your data?
-Is the data you are uploading private or public?
-If it is private, or not yours, do not upload it to a public website and consider before sending it to OpenAI.
-- Having the input file be a csv file is possible (easy) but I decided against because csvs can bring complications (In in particular: no headers, or non-utf8 encoding).
-- This can, in principle be used for a non-additive metric over a period.
-- This assumes weekly/monthly periodicity of data over at least a couple of years.
-- Data sent to the LLM must not be over X rows (budget constraints).
-- Data should not have repeats for a period.
+# Revenue Visualization Project

+Managing and analyzing sales data is a crucial aspect of business intelligence.
+This project provides a framework for prototyping revenue visualization and analysis, focusing on the common analytics requests related to sales or revenue data.

+## Work in Progress (WIP)

+This project is currently a work in progress.
+The `app-public` file requires refactoring, and additional data quality tests need to be incorporated for input validation.

+### Why Out of the Box?

+Professionals often excel by having stock responses for common requests, similar to chess openings or standard data models.
+This project aims to provide an out-of-the-box solution to streamline revenue analysis, enabling users to build upon a pre-established template.

+## Libraries - Functime

+Functime is a Python library designed for super-fast forecasting on time series datasets.
+Given that sales and revenue data are inherently time-series oriented (e.g., sales/month or year), Functime includes a sub-library that leverages OpenAI for time-series analysis.

+With this repository, users can utilize Functime to call OpenAI and request analysis.

+## How to Use

+This repository contains code for a Streamlit app that expects a sales parquet file.
+To use this app, ensure your sales file adheres to the following three columns:

+1. **Entity**
+    - Description: A categorical column representing different entities or categories related to time series data.
+    - Example: Brands of products, business units, etc.

+2. **Date**
+    - Description: A datetime column specifying the dates corresponding to the recorded values.
+    - Example: YYYY-MM-DD HH:MM:SS

+3. **Value**
+    - Description: A numerical column representing the values associated with the entities and dates.
+    - Example: Product sales in GBP (Great British Pounds), revenue, quantity sold, etc.

+Ensure there are no duplicate rows or duplicate dates for an entity (checks for this are in place).
+While it's possible to extend the app to a more complicated schema, the initial design is deliberately straightforward for generic use.

+The app is currently public at [site](site).
+If the site is unexpectedly down, please raise an issue on GitHub.

+To run the app locally, clone the repository and run `make setup`.
+Place your OpenAI API key in a local `.env` file.
+Then, proceed with development as usual with Streamlit.

+## Limitations

+- Using LLMs, especially with an API, carries a risk. **Exercise caution against prompt injection and avoid exposing any secrets.**
+- The source code is public, but evaluate whether you trust it to handle your data.
+If the data is private or not yours, avoid uploading it to a public website and reconsider before sending it to OpenAI.
+- Though using a CSV file is possible, the app currently requires a parquet file for simplicity.
+- The project assumes a weekly/monthly periodicity of data over at least a couple of years.
+- Data sent to the LLM must not exceed a certain number of rows due to budget constraints.
+- The data should not have repeats for a given period.